-Working a little later in life — to age 67 — can help reduce your risk of cognitive decline, according to a recent study.
+Working a little later in life — to age 67 — may help reduce your risk of cognitive decline, according to a recent study.

-Researchers at the Max Planck Institute for Demographic Research in Rostock, Germany, say that rather than giving a boost to cognitive function, working longer slows the rate of cognitive decline and protects against cognitive impairment from some diseases.
+Researchers at the Max Planck Institute for Demographic Research in Rostock, Germany, say that rather than being something that increases cognitive function, working longer is related to a slower rate of cognitive decline and also appears to protect against cognitive impairment from some diseases, such as Alzheimer’s.

 The researchers say the protective effect appears to cut across gender, educational and occupational lines.

 The findings are based on an analysis of data from the Health and Retirement Study, a long-term survey of Americans over age 50 that is conducted by the University of Michigan and supported by the National Institute on Aging and the Social Security Administration.

 The Max Planck researchers looked at data on more than 20,000 Americans ages 55 to 75 who participated in the labor force at some point between 1996 and 2014.